What is APS?

 APS does not define the business relationship between ISVs and the service providers who distribute their offerings.
 Partners are free to engage with one another within a variety of business models in the distribution of APS-packaged offerings.
 Some APS partners who have developed their own APS automation platform, such as 1&1 and Strato, have a direct reseller relationship with ISVs.
-Others, such as Odin Automation, enable APS and providers can select the individual applications to fit their unique markets.
+Others, such as Parallels Automation, enable APS and providers can select the individual applications to fit their unique markets.

 As a cloud service provider, how do I realize increased net ARPU using APS?

-By providing a packaging standard that allows for compatibility with mainstream cloud-based application automation systems, such as Odin, APS empowers you to maximize your net average revenue per user (ARPU) by minimizing your application life cycle cost.
+By providing a packaging standard that allows for compatibility with mainstream cloud-based application automation systems, such as Parallels, APS empowers you to maximize your net average revenue per user (ARPU) by minimizing your application life cycle cost.

 The upshot of automation as it is enabled by APS is that you can offer "low-touch" or "zero-touch" application delivery by converting provisioning, billing, and customer service tasks to self-service for your business customers.

 You can choose from hundreds of APS application to meet your go-to-market plans.
 As new applications become available, turn-key automation of these applications reduces your time-to-market as well as your total cost of service.
 Automation translates to higher net ARPU, meaning you can scale to more and more APS applications and markets without taking a hit to your bottom line.

 How does an ISV onboard with APS?

 APS packaging an application is simple.
 ISVs can leverage an APS Packaging Certified System Integrators for assistance, or they can learn how to package APS applications themselves.
 With sandboxes and training available, along with SI support links, documentations, and hundreds of examples applications already APS-packaged, this site provides everything ISVs need to easily align their offerings with your APS-ready platform.

 How does a service provider onboard with APS?